 - If you have a heavy piece of furniture, make sure it is fixed to the wall at the back so it can’t topple over.

 - Make sure drawer and cupboard knobs are not small enough to get swallowed.
-These can be easily unscrewed by our little ingenuitive rascals!
+Our ingenious little rascals can easily unscrew these!

 - If you have accessible shelves, make sure they are low enough so that your child isn’t trying all sorts of risky ways of getting to the contents.
 If you don’t want your child to get at them then they probably shouldn’t be in the room.